-e.
-Use of double fortified salt and fortified edible oil in cooking.
+6. Use of double fortified salt and fortified edible oil in cooking.

 As per instructions given by GOI, Maharashtra state uses double fortified salt and fortified edible oil for cooking mid day meal.
+Due to non availability of fortified salt and Fortified Oil at every where, it is proposed to use only Iodized Salt and Refined Edible oil from 2020-21.

-f.
-Direct grant distribution from Directorate to School.
+7. Direct grant distribution from Directorate to School.

-According to complaints of delay in grant distribution from district level, Govt. of Maharashtra decided to distribute the fuel and vegetable grant from directorate to direct school account.
+According to complaints of delay in grant distribution from district level , Govt. of Maharashtra decided to distribute the fuel and vegetable grant from directorate to direct school account.

-g.
-Compulsory Health of Cook-cum-helper within every six month.
+8. Compulsory Health of Cook-cum-helper within every six month.